 We currently own two vessels, namely Straits I and Sturgeon.
 We will continue to expand our fleet to fulfil business requirements and to best support customer needs.

-Selatan Bunker (M) Sdn Bhd principally operates from the Pasir Gudang Port.
+Selatan Bunker (M) Sdn Bhd principally operates from the Pasir Gudang Port and Tanjung Pelepas Port.